 8. Can you live a normal life?

-Yes, and no. Its a new type of normal filled with surgeries, treatment, PH patient friends who are wonderful, and worrying about things that a twenty-two year old shouldnt have to.
+Yes, and no. Its a new type of normal filled with surgeries, treatment, PH patient friends who are wonderful, no swimming and worrying about things that someone in their twenties shouldn’t.

 9. Is it expensive?